arvindsinghtomar/socialloginapp/README.md

 ## How does Gluu server specify which passport strategy it wants?

 There will be single page for the authentication with different buttons which will call different endpoints on Node-Passport server.
 For example twitter button will call the twitter strategy of Node-Passport server for twitter authentication.

+## How Node-Passport server will fit in Gluu server?

+We can write some commands or script to install Node-Passport server which can be added to Gluu server dpkg so that during installation of gluu server, Node-Passport server will be installed as well.
+And to start Node-Passport server we can start Node-Passport server with gluu server itself.

+## How Node-Passport server will be configured?

+For configuring the application secret and application Id we can create a UI to take user's credentials of their respective social network application.

+## What are the requirements for a Node-Passport server?

+Requirements for Node-Passport server is just Node js and a package passport.
+We don't actually need database.
+But for now I'm using mongodb for storing users that are using Node-Passport server.
+But we can remove that and we don't need a database then.